mstocco/mariostoc.co/content/traininglog/20210207-ironman2021-29weeksout.md

 I set up the trainer for the workout on the bike with the idea of doing the cadence and 2:30 reps in the aero bars.
 I did have to stop briefly to tighten a spindle nut on the rollers.
 <!---->
 The workout was done by feel and the looking back on my heart rate data, it didn't look like I was working at all.
-My legs felt differently about the exercise; there was a good burn in the quads when it was time to turn the crank.
-The low heart rate could have something to do with pedalling in a much cooler garage.
+My legs felt differently about the exercise; there was a good burn in the quads when it was time to turn a crank.
+The low heart rate could have something to do with pedalling in a much cooler garage; who knows?

 The run was not right off the bike but it was before dinner.
 I felt much better than on [Sunday](javascript:flick('sun');) as I jogged to the trestle and back.
 Maybe I was just imagining this but I swear that I could feel the foam in my show get harder the longer I was out in the minus degree weather.

 I found a tender spot high up on my left calf with a lacrosse ball tonight.

 <!---->
-## WEDNESDAY FEB 10 ⛅️
+## WEDNESDAY FEB 10 ❄️
 Sleep **3** | Fatigue **3** | Stress **3** | Soreness **3**
 <sup>Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>